timliu3945956/AbyssalBlade/README.md

 # This is the final release of the game "Abyssal Blade" on Steam.
 Development took roughly 11 months, but could've been reduced had I been an engineer with work experience.
+Feel free to check out the code or mod the game however you please.
+Thank you for playing!